395t/coding-assignment-week-12-opn-2/README.md

 We use the pytorch implementation of the [ResNeXt-50 architecture](https://pytorch.org/hub/pytorch_vision_resnext/) for the backbone network that learns the feature representations of the images.
 For the Joint approach, another linear layer is appended to the end of the backbone network such that for an image X, I obtain a linear classifier g(z) = W^T + b, where W denotes the linear layer weights, b is the bias, and z is the learned feature representation of the image X found by the ResNeXt-50 model.
 In this method, the gradient is passed through the classifier and the representation learning network and they are jointly trained.

 For the decoupled approach, we trained the backbone ResNeXt-50 model for some number of epochs and then discard its classifier and only keep the components of the network that are important for feature representation.
 Then, we load the pre-trained backbone network and initialize a new linear layer that is fine tuned for a fewer number of epochs while keeping the backbone network fixed.
-The linear classifier layer is trained with gradient updates.
+The linear classifier layer is trained with gradient updates and the goal is to better define decision boundaries.

 ### **Conducted Experiments**

-The paper explains two different approaches for improving performance on Long-Tail Recognition Datasets:
+The paper explains two different approaches:
 * Joint - The Backbone Feature Representation Network and the Classifer are Trained Together
 * Decoupled - The Backbone Feature Representation Network is fixed while the Classifier is Fine-tuned and re-balanced